Originally posted 27th May 2017

 there so many sights to see.
 Some you expect and others are just beyond what you imagine.

-As with any city there are people who will try and make you buy items they try to sell, be it postcards, jewellery, tickets, flowers – the friend I was with got cornered by someone who takes a picture of you on your phone with her parrot and charges about 20 euros each.
-After this we didn’t find it very hard to say no. It may go against your nature but remember that if you were to buy something from every single person trying to sell you something you would have no money left to enjoy your trip.
+As with any city there are people who will try and make you buy items they try to sell.
+It may go against your nature but remember that if you were to buy something from every single person trying to sell you something you would have no money left to enjoy your trip.
 I’m not saying buy nothing, I’m saying choose wisely.
-Around the Colosseum there are also people dressed as Gladiators which is a great novelty picture however, on the occasion we were spied by one we were in a rush and this man put his arms around my friend – don’t get sucked in!
+Around the Colosseum there are also people dressed as Gladiators.
+It’s a great novelty picture however, on one occasion we were in a rush and this man put his arms around my friend – don’t get sucked in!

 The food is delicious!
 One thing we decided after a first night blip was that we wouldn’t go into a restaurant where they were asking for customers.
 I know this seems rude and unfair however, it became clear that if it was any good the reputation and the food and staff would speak for itself.
 Could we have missed out on a great meal?
 Maybe.
 But honestly for the rest of the holiday I cannot complain, the method worked.